Tbilisi Open Air: 2013

-In 2013 the festival was held on the Dinamo Arena Stadium.
-Total attendance was 19 000.
+In 2013 the festival was held in the Dinamo Arena Stadium.
+Total attendance was 19,000.
 With Deep Purple as headliner, the line-up was the biggest happening in the region and received a lot of local and foreign media interest, especially from Armenia, Russia, Turkey and Azerbaijan.
-Despite this, after the event the organizers of the festival stated their opinion that Tbilisi Open Air belonged more to outdoor fields than Stadiums or any kind of buildings.
-"We received invaluable experience, but the heart of the festival stays with the fields" – stated organizer Achiko Guledani – "next time we will try to accept the challenge to bring even bigger line-up there."
+Despite this, after the event the organizers of the festival stated their opinion that Tbilisi Open Air belonged more to outdoor fields than stadiums or buildings.
+"We received invaluable experience, but the heart of the festival stays with the fields", stated organizer Achiko Guledani.
+"Next time we will try to accept the challenge to bring even bigger line-up there."